ShieldBattery/ShieldBattery/server/testing/google/README.md

 *not* follow the `import` statements that are in it.
 To generate the code for all of the imports, you will need to repeat the above command for everything you need.
 Thankfully, wildcard characters and glob patterns are also available to speed up the process.

+Once the code is generated, copy-paste everything to this folder, replacing the existing files.